morrownr/7612u/Monitor_Mode.md

 Ensure Network Manager doesn't cause problems

-Note: The Raspberry Pi OS does not use Network Manager
+Note: The Raspberry Pi OS does not use Network Manager so disregard this alternate method for the RasPiOS.
 ```
 $ sudo nano /etc/NetworkManager/NetworkManager.conf
 ```